 The use of pavement management systems is generally accepted as being essential for determining the maintenance needs of pavements in a network of roads.
-The update of the PMS that forms part of the Rural Roads Asset Management System (RRAMS) is currently being undertaken by the CWDM with the strategic goal to ensure efficient and effective investment in municipal street infrastructure.
+The update of the PMS that forms part of the Rural Roads Asset Management System (RRAMS) has been completed with the strategic goal to ensure efficient and effective investment in municipal street infrastructure.